Digital tachograph driver cards

 - enclose your card if it is damaged

-- submit your application to DVA along with a fee of £19
+- send your application to DVA along with a fee of £19

 - a new photograph is not required

-Alternatively, for lost or stolen cards, provided you do not have any changes to make to your personal details, you can apply by phoning DVA from 9.00 am to 5.00 pm, Monday to Friday on:
+Alternatively, for lost or stolen cards, provided you do not have any changes to make to your personal details, you can apply by emailing email@example.com

 Payment can be made over the phone using Visa, Mastercard, Maestro or Delta.

 *For Northern Ireland residents only.
-GB residents please contact Swansea on 0300 790 6801 for Drivers enquiries.
+GB residents should contact Swansea on 0300 790 6801 for drivers' enquiries.

 If your card is malfunctioning, you must return it to DVA along with a completed application form.
 Before applying you should check that it is your card that is not working properly.